How many mesh routers do you need for your home?

 That means you can eliminate dead zones, so you can use WiFi devices anywhere in your home.
 Note that it might not improve your WiFi speeds, just make it usable everywhere.

-If your home already doesn’t have any dead zones, you might not need a mesh setup.
+You might not need a mesh setup if your home already has no dead zones.
 That’s a good thing, as mesh routers can get costly once you need three or four units.

-To fix a slow connection to one computer, you might be better off pulling an Ethernet cable to it or adding a relatively cheap WiFi extender to your setup.
+To fix a slow connection to one computer, you might be better off connecting with an Ethernet cable or adding a relatively cheap WiFi extender to your setup.

 How many mesh WiFi units do you need?